WouterMolhoek/twitce/README.md

 `pip install twitce`

 ## Usage
-To gather statistics from a user, use the `twitce.stats('username','statistic')` method.
+To gather statistics from a user, use the `twitce.stats('username','enum')` method.
-It takes an username (string) as the first argument and a statistic as the second argument (string).
+It takes an username (string) as the first argument and an enumeration as the second argument (string).

-Statistics: 'tweets', 'followers', 'following'
+enumeration: 'tweets', 'followers', 'following'

 To get the amount of followers from a requested user: